 Ray Bernardi, Senior Solutions Consultant, is a 30-year IT veteran.
 He has been involved with the development and sales of many cutting-edge software products throughout his career, with specialist knowledge in Application Lifecycle Management (ALM) products from ARCAD Software covering a broad range of functional areas including enterprise IBM i modernization and DevOps.
-In addition, Bernardi is a frequent speaker at COMMON and many other technical conferences around the world and has authored articles in several publications on the subject of application analysis and modernization, SQL, and business intelligence.
+In addition, Bernardi is a frequent speaker at COMMON events and many other technical conferences around the world.
+He has authored articles in several publications on the subject of application analysis and modernization, SQL, and business intelligence.

 January 24, 2019

 POWERcast: How to Let Go of Inefficient Forms Processes

 January 24, 2019 at 12:00 p.m. – 1:00 p.m.
 CST